Admission to the Graduate Program is based on the following criteria:

 Admission to our MA and PhD program is dependent on suitable faculty availability and ability to supervise incoming graduate students.
 Applicants are not expected to have secured a suitable supervisor prior to application; however, the online application provides applicants the opportunity to indicate up to 3 faculty members with whom they share research interests.
 Faculty identified through this process will be asked to review the application for suitability and determine availability for supervision.

-For admission to the MA program, students must be able to demonstrate an adequate background in linguistics.
+For admission to the MA and PhD programs, students must be able to demonstrate an adequate background in linguistics.
 Applicants having little or no academic preparation in linguistics will not be admitted to the program.
-In most cases, we require applicants to have completed significant course work covering core areas in linguistics.
-These requirements include an introductory course in linguistics, courses in phonetics, phonology, syntax, morphology and semantics.
+In most cases, we require applicants to have completed significant course work covering core areas in linguistics, as covered in the bullet lists above.

 In exceptional circumstances, it may be possible to admit students who do not meet the above requirements.
 We understand that courses like the above may not be available at all universities.
 In this case, the admissions committee may stipulate a number of courses that must be taken by the student beyond the basic requirements for the degree.
 Students admitted under such circumstances should expect to take an additional year or two to complete their programs.